 Sample and Buffer Preparation

-First, prepare a concentrated sample of a D5 deletion protein using previously published methods.
+First, prepare a concentrated sample of the vaccinia helicase/primase D5 deletion protein using previously published methods.

+It is recommended to test run a protein on a size exclusion column or ion-exchange column before coming to a SAXS beamline.
+For the ion-exchange chromatography determine the salt concentration of each peak of interest in the chromatogram.

-Load the protein onto a size-exclusion column.
-Collect 0.5 mL fractions and evaluate each fraction using SDS-PAGE.
-(TEXT: Mobile phase: Gel filtration buffer (20 mM Tris-HCl [pH 7], 150 mM NaCl, 10% glycerol, 1 mM dithiothreitol [DTT]))
+Prepare a gel filtration buffer (20 mM Tris-HCl [pH 7], 150 mM NaCl, 10% glycerol, 1 mM dithiothreitol [DTT]))

-Combine the pure fractions.
-Add 20 mM Tris-HCl and 1 mM DTT as needed to dilute the NaCl and glycerol concentrations to 25 mM and 5%, respectively, without changing the Tris or DTT concentrations.

-Prepare two buffers for a mobile phase with a NaCl gradient from 25 mM to 1 M. Load the sample onto an ion-exchange column and collect 1.5 mL fractions.
+Prepare two buffers for the ion-exchange chromatography to build a NaCl gradient from 25 mM to 1 M..
 (TEXT: Mobile phase: 20 mM Tris [pH 7], 25 mM (Buffer A) or 1 M (Buffer B) NaCl, 5% glycerol, 1 mM DTT) Evaluate the fractions with SDS-PAGE.

 Authors: Is this gradient linear?

-Concentrate the pure fractions using a 30 kDa NMWL centrifugal concentrator and perform size-exclusion chromatography with gel filtration buffer once more to finish preparing the sample.

-Next, plot the ion-exchange chromatography absorbance data and the percent buffer B concentration against eluted volume.
-For each peak of interest on the chromatogram, determine the % buffer B in the mobile phase at that time.

-Record the % buffer B values of interest.
-Set aside 1 mL each of gel filtration buffer, buffer A, and buffer B in separate containers.
+Yes in the offline chromatogram, in the online chromatography we used steps

 Size-Exchange Chromatography (SEC)-Small Angle X-Ray Scattering (SAXS) Data Collection

 Authors: What does ‘interlock the hutch’ mean throughout this section?
 Is this a test of the interlocks or does it mean closing and locking the hutch in preparation for irradiation?
+It means closing and locking the hutch otherwise we cannot open the shutter due to safety regulation so that no person gets irradiated

 Connect the gel filtration buffer to an HPLC system in line with the flow-through capillary of the SAXS system.
 Set the flow rate, maximum column pressure, and acquisition time.
 Note the back-pressure without the column.